elunacado/mayanGrammar/README.md

 | Te'exe'               | táan             | a                   |                            |     |
 | Leti'obe'             | táan             | u                   |                            |     |

-and  Regular present which describe actions that occur regularly, such as eating or sleeping, and for this tense, the rules are the next ones:
+and  Regular present, which describe actions that occur regularly, such as eating or sleeping, and for this tense, the rules are the next ones:

 | Personal Pronoun      | Particle        | Mixed pronoun verbs | Verb                       | Noun |
 |-----------------------|-----------------|---------------------|----------------------------|------|